 Individuals who ask, without prior invitation, to visit the European Parliament’s premises, are offered a short audio-guided visit to the gallery of the European Parliament's debating chamber in Brussels at designated times and on specific days, outside part sessions.
 No subsidy is granted for these visits.

 The European Parliament opened a new Visitors' Centre - the Parlamentarium - in October 2011.
-The Parlamentarium is the largest parliamentary visitors' center in Europe and the first to be fully operational in 24 languages.
+The Parlamentarium is the largest parliamentary visitors' centre in Europe and the first to be fully operational in 24 languages.
 It uses many interactive multimedia tools to give citizens an insight into the European Parliament and other EU institutions.
 Visitors enter the heart of the European Parliament, to see how the political decisions that influence our daily lives are made.
-The Parlamentarium works in 24 languages and sign language is available in four languages (EN, FR, NL, and DE).
+The Parlamentarium works in 24 languages and sign language is available in four languages (EN, FR, NL and DE).

 The Centre is designed for adults and children of all ages.
 Special 1-hour tours have been created for 8-14 year olds and each stage of the visit caters for children.
 Children will receive their own handheld media guides to use free of charge.